coda/packs-examples/README.md

 ## Prerequisites

 Make sure you have `node`, `typescript`, and `npm` installed.
-TODO: flesh out recommended steps for installin these.
+TODO: flesh out recommended steps for installing these.

 ## One-time Setup